bridgetownrb/bridgetown/bridgetown-website/src/_docs/community.md

 * Comment on some of the project's [open issues](https://github.com/{{ site.github_handle }}/issues).
 Have you experienced the same problem?
 Know a work around?
 Do you have a suggestion for how the feature could be better?
 * Read through the [documentation](/docs/) and file a pull request (PR) by forking the [Bridgetown repo on GitHub](https://github.com/{{ site.github_handle }}) and adding your changes or suggestions for something that could be improved.
-* Browse through the [Bridgetown community forum](https://community.bridgetownrb.com/), and lend a hand answering questions.
-There's a good chance you've already experienced what another user is experiencing.
+* Browse through the [Bridgetown community forum](https://community.bridgetownrb.com/) and lend a hand answering questions or proposing awesome new features.
+There's a good chance other folks are in the same boat as you.
 * Find an [open issue](https://github.com/{{ site.github_handle }}/issues) (especially [those labeled `help-wanted`](https://github.com/{{ site.github_handle }}/issues?q=is%3Aopen+is%3Aissue+label%3Ahelp-wanted)), and submit a proposed fix.
 If it's your first pull request, we promise we won't bite, and are glad to answer any questions.
 * Help evaluate [open pull requests](https://github.com/{{ site.github_handle }}/pulls), by testing the changes locally and reviewing what's proposed.